 The PMMU will address several aspects of mobility (public transport, private vehicles, pedestrians and bicycles, nodes, parking, environmental sustainability, etc.), and it can become one of the key measures for achieving the goals for sustainable urban mobility and climate adaptation set in the Catalan ERDF OP for 2014-2020.
 Nevertheless, it is important to note that funding from ERDF is not granted for this, as calls are not open yet at this stage of preparation for this Interreg Europe project.

 Through this cooperation, the policy tool can be improved thanks to the exchange of knowledge and experience from different European metropolises that face similar challenges when addressing their mobility plans.

-SMART-MR project second workshop will be organised in Rome in 21-22 March 2017 .
-The theme of the workshop is Creating a Mobility regional plan.
+SMART-MR project fifth workshop will be organised in Helsinki, Finland in 11-12 April 2018.
+The theme of the workshop is Shaping low-carbon areas.
+In the worksh...

 The Theme of the 4th SMART-MR project Workshop is Transit Oriented Development (TOD)

 The results and good examples of Creating a Mobility plan are presented in the SMART MR 2nd Newsletter.
 The Newsletter is available at the SMART MR Library